 Yes, you can click on the underlined titles to listen to each piece.
 And we think the Internet is magical!

 POTENT POSTLUDES: But wait!
 There's still more.
 At First Pres you can count on tantalizing, energetic postludes to propel you to our Assembly Hall for a time of fellowship.

-FIRST PRESBYTERIAN YOUTH: Recent musical presentations by FPC youth include a 2009 production of Godspell
+FIRST PRESBYTERIAN YOUTH: Past musical presentations by FPC youth included a 2009 production of Godspell